chuckedfromspace/pythonize/README.md

 # Pythonize

-Practical data crunching and visualization in Python with `pandas`, `matplotlib`, `plotly` and much more.
+Practical data crunching and visualization in Python with `tensorflow`, `pandas`, `matplotlib`, `plotly` and much more.
 Please check out the [GitHub page](https://chuckedfromspace.github.io/pythonize/intro.html) for more!

 ## Usage